hande-qmc/hande/documentation/manual/input/calcs/dmqmc.rst

-    by a factor of :math:`(W_{\gamma})^{\beta/\beta_{target}}` each iteration, where :math:`W_{\gamma}` is the final weight of excitation level :math:`\gamma` and :math:`\beta_{target}` is the beta value to vary the weights until (equal to the value specified by this option, multipled by the time step size).
+    by a factor of :math:`(W_{\gamma})^{\beta/\beta_{target}}` each iteration, where :math:`W_{\gamma}` is the final weight of excitation level :math:`\gamma` and :math:`\beta_{target}` is the beta value to vary the weights until (equal to the value specified by this option, multiplied by the time step size).
 ``find_weights``
     type: boolean.